What is Cloudy Pad ?

 โžก๏ธ See Installation page for more installation methods on Linux, Mac and Windows.

-โžก๏ธ Checkout per-Cloud provider setup specifities.
+โžก๏ธ Check out per-Cloud provider setup specificities.

 Deploy your instance